 I wasn’t going to try it at first, but I YOLO-ed and tried a few bites of the intestines and stomach.
 It was actually quite good!
 The intestines and stomach had been thoroughly cleaned, boiled and stuffed with spiced rice, so what you taste is mostly the rice.
 I was not brave enough to try the brain, though I have tried cow’s brain before (It’s a delicacy in Indonesia) so I imagine the taste is similar.
 I also did not try the eyeballs (I would never) but the cheeks were delish.

-Up until now, everything I mentioned are middle eastern food that can be found in Jordan, but none of them were uniquely Jordanian.
+Up until now, everything I have mentioned are middle eastern food that can be found in Jordan, but none of them were uniquely Jordanian.
 Finally here’s one dish that is truly Jordanian: Mansaf, the national dish of Jordan, which I had at Al Qantarah Restaurant in Petra.

 After it’s served, this dish is also eaten communally but using your own hands!
 This doesn’t bother me (us Indonesians use our hands to eat too) but I imagine this would freak some folks out!

 And that concludes the amazing food I discovered in Jordan!
 Stay tuned for more as I will be writing about more food experiences, such as Meze and visiting the ancient Nabatean city in Petra.